01.About the role#Section link copied to clipboard

 Anantha Chandrakasan

-Anantha P. Chandrakasan is the provost and the Vannevar Bush Professor of Electrical Engineering and Computer Science.
+Anantha P. Chandrakasan is MIT’s provost and the Vannevar Bush Professor of Electrical Engineering and Computer Science.
+Reporting to MIT’s president, Provost Chandrakasan serves at the Institute’s chief academic and budget officer.

-A member of the Institute’s faculty since 1994, Chandrakasan has been a leader at MIT in many roles, including appointments as dean of the School of Engineering (2017-2025) and MIT’s inaugural chief innovation and strategy officer (2024-2025).
+A member of the Institute’s faculty since 1994, Provost Chandrakasan has served in many leadership roles at MIT, including as dean of the School of Engineering from July 2017 to June 2025 and as the Institute’s inaugural chief innovation and strategy officer from January 2024 to June 2025.

-The provost serves on the following boards and committees: Academic Council, Axim Collaborative Board of Trustees, Broad Institute Collaboration Coordination Committee, MIT Budget and Finance Steering Group, MIT Building Committee, MIT Enrollment Management Group, MIT Gift Acceptance Committee, MIT Gift Policy Committee, MIT International Corporation Board, MIT Technology Review Board, MIT Solve Steering Committee, Ragon Institute Board, Schwarzman College of Computing External Advisory Council, and the Singapore-MIT Alliance for Research and Technology Board.
+As a senior officer of the Institute, he serves on the following boards and committees: Academic Council, MIT Budget and Finance Steering Group, MIT Building Committee (co-chair), MIT Enrollment Management Group, MIT Financial Scenarios Working Group (co-chair), MIT Gift Acceptance Committee (chair), MIT Gift Policy Committee, MIT International Corporation Board (co-chair), Ragon Institute Board, Schwarzman College of Computing External Advisory Council (ex officio), and the Singapore-MIT Alliance for Research and Technology Board (co-chair).

 03.About the office#Section link copied to clipboard